Updated 7 February 2020

 All ships are eventually required to reduce their single-use plastic use by 90% during stays in Indian ports.
 This will be achieved by a stepwise implementation of the prohibition and will be based on ship type and each ship’s actual inventory of single-use plastic items.
 To summarise:

-The original order prohibits the carriage of single-use plastic items onboard Indian flagged ships while foreign flagged ships are only prohibited from using any such item while operating in Indian waters.
+The original order prohibits the carriage of single-use plastic items onboard Indian flagged ships while foreign flagged ships are only prohibited from using any such item while at places or ports in India.
 Hence, in order for foreign flagged ships to demonstrate compliance, ships’ inventory lists should be developed into execution plans by sorting and categorizing all items in accordance with the applicable phase-out schedule.
 Execution plans must also describe ships’ procedures to ensure that the items prohibited from use at any given time will not be used during stays in Indian ports.
-In accordance with the original order, the prohibited items should be stored at identified locations while operating in Indian waters.
+In accordance with the original order, the prohibited items should be stored at identified locations while at places or ports in India.

 For foreign ships that have not prepared the required inventory list, Indian authorities will use the generic list of single-use plastic items as included in the original order and apply the same phase-out schedule.